torchbox/wagtailquickcreate/README.md

 pip install wagtail-quick-create
 ```

-After installing the module, add wagtail_quick_create to your installed apps in your settings file:
+After installing the module, add `wagtailquickcreate` to your installed apps in your settings file:

 ```[python]
 INSTALLED_APPS = [